Last Chance Harvey: Plot

-Divorced American Harvey Shine writes television commercial jingles, despite being a jazz pianist and composer.
-As he departs for his daughter Susan's wedding in London his job is tenuous.
-Upon arrival at Heathrow, he encounters single Londoner Kate Walker who collects statistics from passengers as they pass through the terminals.
-Harvey brusquely dismisses her, as he is anxious to get to his hotel.
+Divorced American Harvey Shine writes television commercial jingles despite being a jazz pianist and composer.
+As he departs for his daughter Susan's wedding in London, his job is tenuous.
+On arrival at Heathrow Airport, he encounters single Londoner Kate Walker, who collects statistics from passengers as they pass through the terminals.
+Harvey brusquely dismisses her, for he is eager to get to his hotel.

-At the hotel, Harvey finds he is the only wedding guest booked there, as the house his ex-wife Jean rented is for all the US guests—except him.
-At the rehearsal dinner, Harvey is clearly an outsider to his daughter's life and excluded from Jean's new husband Brian's clan.
+At the hotel, Harvey finds he is the only wedding guest booked there, as the house his ex-wife Jean has rented is for all the US guests, except him.
+At the rehearsal dinner, Harvey is clearly an outsider to his daughter's life, and is excluded from Jean's new husband Brian's clan.
 Their insincere politeness makes him uncomfortable.

-Harvey tells Susan he can attend the ceremony but not the reception, as he has to urgently return to the States.
+Harvey tells Susan that he can attend the ceremony but not the reception, for he has to urgently return to the States.
 She replies that, as Brian has been more of a father to her recently than he, she prefers that Brian walk her down the aisle.

 Meanwhile, Kate is on an unsuccessful blind date.
-After a call from her neurotic mother Maggie, she returns to the table to find her date has invited some of his friends to join them.
+After a call from her neurotic mother, Maggie, she returns to the table to find her date has invited some of his friends to join them.
 Feeling excluded, she goes home.

-The next morning, Harvey is slighted when he is seated at the back of the church rather than near his daughter.
-He leaves immediately after the ceremony for the airport, but heavy London traffic causes him to miss his flight.
+The next morning, Harvey is slighted when he is seated at the back of the church, rather than near his daughter.
+He leaves for the airport immediately after the ceremony, but heavy London traffic causes him to miss his flight.
 Calling his boss about the delay, he is fired.
 Drinking in the airport bar, he recognizes Kate from the day before.
 He apologizes for his rude behavior, and she initially resists his attention.
-Soon they are both glad to finally have an honest, genuine conversation.
+Soon, they are both glad to finally have an honest, genuine conversation.

 Harvey does not want to stay in an airport hotel, so he follows Kate, joining her on the train to Paddington station.
 He walks with her to her writing class on the South Bank.
 Kate is pleased when he meets her afterwards.
 As they stroll along the River Thames, Harvey mentions he is missing the wedding reception, and Kate urges him to go.